CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "looks_like": "rag",              // hint to tilesets if this item has no tile, use the looks_like tile "description" : "Socks.
-Put 'em on your feet.", // Description of the item "phase" : "solid",                // (Optional, default = "solid") What phase it is "weight" : 350,                   // Weight of the item in grams "volume" : 1,                     // Volume, measured in 1/4 liters "integral_volume" : 0,            // Volume added to base item when item is integrated into another (eg. a gunmod integrated to a gun)
+Put 'em on your feet.", // Description of the item "phase" : "solid",                // (Optional, default = "solid") What phase it is "weight" : 350,                   // Weight of the item in grams.
+For stackable items (ammo, comestibles) this is the weight per charge.
+"volume" : 1,                     // Volume, measured in 1/4 liters.
+For stackable items (ammo, comestibles) this is the volume of stack_size charges.
+"integral_volume" : 0,            // Volume added to base item when item is integrated into another (eg. a gunmod integrated to a gun)
 "rigid": false,                   // For non-rigid items volume (and for worn items encumbrance) increases proportional to contents
 "insulation": 1,                  // (Optional, default = 1) If container or vehicle part, how much insulation should it provide to the contents
-"price" : 100,                    // Used when bartering with NPCs
+"price" : 100,                    // Used when bartering with NPCs.
+For stackable items (ammo, comestibles) this is the price for stack_size charges.
 "material" : ["COTTON"],          // Material types, can be as many as you want.
 See materials.json for possible options "cutting" : 0,                    // (Optional, default = 0) Cutting damage caused by using it as a melee weapon "bashing" : -5,                   // (Optional, default = 0) Bashing damage caused by using it as a melee weapon